YongpengFu/agents/2_openai/deep_search_mine/README.md

 ## Usage

-1. Enter your research query in the text box
+1. Enter your research topic in the text box
-2. Click "Run" or press Enter
+2. **Optional:** Enter your email address if you want to receive the report via email
+3. Click "🚀 Run Research"
-3. Watch the progress updates
+4. Watch the progress updates in real-time
-4. The final report will be displayed and emailed to you
+5. The final report will be displayed in the UI

+**Email Options:**

+- **With email:** Report is displayed AND sent to your inbox
+- **Without email:** Report is only displayed in the UI (no email sent)

+This makes the app perfect for quick research without needing email delivery!

 ## Architecture